Irene Rima Makaryk

-Irene (Irena) Rima Makaryk is a Canadian English-language academic, author, and distinguished professor at Ottawa University.
+Irene (Irena) Rima Makaryk is a Canadian English-language academic, author, and distinguished professor at the University of Ottawa.

 Education

-Makaryk has a 1974 bachelor of arts degree, a 1975 master of arts degree and a 1980 PhD, all from the University of Toronto.
+Makaryk earned a bachelor of arts degree (1974), a master of arts degree (1975), and a PhD (1980), all from the University of Toronto.

 Career

-Makaryk joined Ottawa University in 1981 and was given the rank of distinguished professor in 2018; she teaches English at the faculty of arts.
+Makaryk joined the University of Ottawa in 1981 and was given the rank of distinguished professor in 2018; she teaches English at the faculty of arts.
 She is also the vice-dean of the faculty of graduate and postdoctoral studies.

 Her research focusses on theatrical modernism, Shakespeare, Ukrainian Shakespeare, the arts in times of war, Soviet theatre, Les Kurbas, cultural history, and Arctic diaries.

-Makaryk appears on the Canadian Broadcasting Company's Ideas (radio show) on November 3rd 2021.
+Makaryk appeared on the Canadian Broadcasting Company's Ideas (radio show) on November 3, 2021.